 UK Capital Gains on Wine

-In the UK, most fine wines are classified as “wasting chattels” if they have an expected lifespan under 50 years.
-This often exempts them from CGT entirely, especially for casual investors.
+In the UK, most fine wines are classified as “wasting chattels” if they carry an expected lifespan under 50 years.
+That classification often exempts them from CGT entirely, which is a meaningful advantage for casual investors and seasoned collectors alike.
+UK-based wealth is increasingly aware of how jurisdiction shapes tax outcomes, and wine is no exception.

 - If the wine sells for less than £6,000, there is no CGT.